pillarsdotnet/ansible-iay/README.md

 		    * (attribute): A second attribute.
 		    * (attribute): A third attribute.

-This role with loop through the ordered list of resource blocks, attempting to import each resource with sufficient attributes for unique identification.
+This role will loop through the ordered list of resource blocks, attempting to import each resource with sufficient attributes for unique identification, before running `terraform apply`.

 Dependencies
 ------------